bilyv/coti-projects/docs/README.md

 ## Overview

-The Coti Project Progress Tracker is a full-stack web application that helps users organize and monitor their projects through a structured step-by-step approach.
+The Cotim Project Progress Tracker is a full-stack web application that helps users organize and monitor their projects through a structured step-by-step approach.
 Built with React, TypeScript, and Convex, it provides a seamless serverless experience with real-time updates.

 ### Key Features